 OUR DRIVERS OF CHANGE

-In the last twelve years, we have trained and mentored more than 15,618 volunteer leaders of youth in 51 countries in the Middle East, Africa, Asia, Europe, and North America.
+In the last fifteen years, we have trained and mentored more than 19,540 volunteer leaders of youth in 52 countries in the Middle East, Africa, Asia, Europe, and North America.

 Generations For Peace change-makers address issues of cultural and structural violence in their own communities, where contexts include inter-tribal, inter-ethnic, inter-religious violence; gender inequality; exclusion of minorities (IDPs, refugees, people with a disability); post-conflict trauma response; and reconciliation and reintegration.
 Additionally, our approach integrates conflict sensitivity and the full participation and empowerment of girls and women (in implementation of UNSCR1325).